-Problem Set 6: DNA Replication
+Problem Set 4: DNA Replication

-- 1. Which of the characteristics at the right are true for both DNA Polymerase and DNA Primase?
-Which are true for DNA Primase but not DNA Polymerase?

-- A. Needs a primer

-- B. Makes a strand 5' to 3'

-- C. Needs ribonucleotides

-- D. Needs a template

-- E. Makes a strand 3' to 5'

-- 2. A linear piece of DNA has just finished replicating from an origin of replication approximately in the center of the molecule.
+- 1. A linear piece of DNA has just finished replicating from an origin of replication approximately in the center of the molecule.
 Draw a simple picture of the finished replication products in a mutant E. coli strain that lacks the enzyme DNA ligase.
 Provide zoomed in views of regions of interest to illustrate pertinent detail.
 Also provide a legend to your drawing and be sure to indicate the directionality of each strand.
-(If you have to make any assumptions to answer this question, please state them.)

-- 3. The E. coli chromosome is 4.5 million nucleotides.
+(If you have to make any assumptions to answer this question, please state them.) - 2.
+The E. coli chromosome is 4.5 million nucleotides.
 Its replication requires about 40 minutes.
 Human DNA polymerase proceeds at about 20 times slower than E. coli DNA polymerase.
 At that pace, how long would it take to replicate an average human chromosome?
 Any problem with your answer?
-Any solution?

-- 4. You have an idea of how to accomplish something that nature has not been able to do: make an enzyme that can convert atmospheric N2 to NH3 in the presence of oxygen.
+Any solution? - 3.
+You have an idea of how to accomplish something that nature has not been able to do: make an enzyme that can convert atmospheric N2 to NH3 in the presence of oxygen.
 This would have enormous practical implications.
 For example, it might be possible to engineer the protein into crop plants and eliminate the need for fertilizer!